mlunax/AutoHideTagPlugin/README.md

 ## Description

-AutoHideTagPlugin hides the group's tag when Player connects.
+AutoHideTagPlugin hides set in config groups' tags when a player connects.
+You can show your tag (for one round) by type the "showtag" command.

-Plugin based on [Smod](https://github.com/Grover-c13/Smod2) API and it is required to work.
+Plugin based on [Smod 3.1.13+](https://github.com/Grover-c13/Smod2) API and it is required to work.

 ## Config